Ohio

 Ohio law exempts children, between the ages of six and eighteen years, from attending school under the state’s compulsory attendance law if the child is “being instructed at home by a person qualified to teach.”
 Ohio Rev. Code 3321.04(A)(2)

-No later than the first week of school for the child’s local district, or within a week of new residence in the district, or within five calendar days after commencing home education or withdrawing from a public or nonpublic school, and by the thirtieth day of August each year thereafter, homeschool parents must submit a signed notification to the local superintendent including: the child’s name, the names and contact information for parents, and an assurance that the child will receive education in the required subject areas.
+No later than the first week of school for the child’s local district, or within a week of new residence in the district, or within five calendar days after commencing home education or withdrawing from a public or nonpublic school, and by the thirtieth day of August each year thereafter, homeschool parents must submit a signed notification to the local superintendent including: the child’s name, the names and contact information for parents.
 The child’s school attendance exemption is effective immediately upon receipt.
 Ohio Rev. Code 3321.042(C).

 Children must be instructed by a person “qualified to teach the branches in which instruction is required.”
 Ohio Rev. Code 3321.04(A)(2)